Family creates GoFundMe for teen who died while saving friend from drowning in Cobb County lake - NewsBreak

 Rescuers spent nearly two hours in surface water temperatures that were as low as 28 degrees searching for Brooks.
 They found him, but he did not survive.

-Witnesses said they were shocked by the tragic accident on a lake that looked nothing like it does today.
+Witnesses told Channel 2 Cobb County Bureau Chief Michele Newell they were shocked by the tragic accident on a lake that looked nothing like it does today.

 James said she saw one of the teens’ mothers run to the lake in an attempt to rescue the boys.